How long does it take to recover from a trauma bond, Flourishing Hope Counseling, Kingsville, Texas

 It Takes As Long As It Takes

-This probably isn’t the answer that you want to hear and it is the truth.
+This probably isn’t the answer that you want to hear, and it is the truth.
 Each one of us heals from narcissistic abuse in our own time.
-Some might even say that the healing process is a continuation of revelation insight highs and lows all mixed up into a lived experience.
-There will be moments when you feel like you have finally achieved the recovery from the trauma bond.
-At other times you may feel as if you are in the beginning stages of the healing process.
+Some might even say that the healing process is a continuation of revelation, insight highs and lows all mixed up into a lived experience.
+There will be moments when you feel like you have finally achieved recovery from the trauma bond.
+At other times, you may feel as if you are in the beginning stages of the healing process.

 It is important to be patient with yourself as you continue to work through grief.
 One of the most important parts of recovering from the trauma bond is practicing self-compassion and self-care.
 This means being gentle with yourself as you continue to allow life to unfold in new and amazing ways.
 Recovery from the trauma bond also means being gracious with yourself in the difficult and dark moments of your healing process.